XingxinHE/Hex/pages/Glossary.md

 - *floating-point number*: a computer’s approximation of a real number, such as 7.93 and 10.78e-3.

-- *function*: a named unit of code that can be invoked (called) from different parts of a program; a logical unit of computation.

-- *global variable*: technically, a named object in namespace scope.

 - *handle*: a class that allows access to another through a member pointer or reference.
 See also resource, copy, move.

-- *header*: a file containing declarations used to share interfaces between parts of a program.

 - *hiding*: the act of preventing a piece of information from being directly seen or accessed.
 For example, a name from a nested (inner) scope can prevent that same name from an outer (enclosing) scope from being directly used.

 - *ideal*: the perfect version of something we are striving for.
 Usually we have to make trade-offs and settle for an approximation.

-- *implementation*: (1) the act of writing and testing code; (2) the code that implements a program.

-- *infinite loop*: a loop where the termination condition never becomes true.
-See iteration.

 - *infinite recursion*: a recursion that doesn’t end until the machine runs out of memory to hold the calls.
 In reality, such recursion is never infinite but is terminated by some hardware error.